versen/versen.github.io/content/works/web.md

 ## Working Group: Web

-The goal of the Web working group is to manage implement and maintain the VERSEN website and the member administration.
+The goal of the Web working group is to manage, implement and maintain the VERSEN website and the member administration.

 The members are:

-* Maurício Aniche (Lead)
+* Daniel Feitosa (Lead)
 * Jurgen Vinju
-* Daniel Feitosa
 * Dennis Groß
+* Maurício Aniche
 * Slinger Jansen

 The VERSEN website is maintained here: <https://github.com/versen/versen.github.io>, and we welcome pull requests.